-As described in Section 2.2.1, the proposed rerouted Project tailrace facilities would include construction of a new intake structure near the existing powerhouse tailrace, a new buried conveyance pipeline (consisting of a 30-inch (76.2 cm) diameter, 1,000-foot (305 m) long pipe), and a reinforced concrete outfall structure that would discharge powerhouse flows back to the East Fork Wallowa River.
-As described in Section 2.2.3, PacifiCorp would implement a number of BMPs for erosion, sediment, and spill prevention and control during proposed construction activities.
-BMPs would be determined in consultation with and approved by applicable regulatory agencies, such as DEQ (related to applicable 401 Water Quality Certification) and the U.S. Army Corps of Engineers and Oregon Department of State Lands (DSL) (related to applicable Section 404 and DSL Removal-Fill Permits).
+As described in Section 2.2.1, the proposed realigned Project tailrace facilities will include modifying approximately 700 feet (213 m) of the northern open tailrace side channel, construction of approximately 275 feet (84 m) of new open channel, and construction of a reinforced concrete outfall structure that will discharge full powerhouse flows (up to 16 cfs) to the West Fork Wallowa River.
+As described in Section 2.2.3, PacifiCorp will implement a number of BMPs for erosion, sediment, and spill prevention and control during proposed construction activities.
+BMPs will be determined in consultation with and approved by applicable regulatory agencies, such as DEQ (related to applicable 401 Water Quality Certification) and the U.S. Army Corps of Engineers and Oregon Department of State Lands (DSL) (related to applicable Section 404 and DSL Removal-Fill Permits).

-The construction and operation of the proposed rerouted tailrace pipe would have direct effects on sediment and substrate conditions in the Project area.
-There would be short-term construction related impacts associated with the temporary placement of a cofferdam and excavation and disturbance of stream channel substrate in the localized area of the pipe outfall.
-The installation of a cofferdam would allow for all excavation and material placement below the ordinary high water mark of the river to be isolated and completed in the dry.
-A cofferdam would be constructed with non-fine containing material and all material will be brought onsite and removed from the river for offsite disposal or reuse post construction4.
+The construction and operation of the proposed realigned tailrace will have direct effects on sediment and substrate conditions in the Project area.
+There will be short-term construction related impacts associated with the temporary placement of a cofferdam and excavation and disturbance of stream channel substrate in the localized area of the tailrace outfall structure and velocity barrier.
+The installation of a cofferdam will allow for all excavation and material placement below the ordinary high water mark of the river to be isolated and completed in the dry.
+A cofferdam will be constructed with non-fine containing material and all material will be brought onsite and removed from the river for offsite disposal or reuse post construction4.
 Isolation of active work behind a cofferdam will prevent sediment transport or water quality impacts during outfall construction.
-If dewatering of the work area behind the cofferdam is necessary, water will be pumped to unsaturated upland vegetated areas for infiltration.
-Infiltration areas will be monitored daily by a qualified Erosion and Sediment Control Inspector to ensure that all discharged water is infiltrating and there is no erosion, surface or subsurface runoff occurring.
+If dewatering of the work area behind the cofferdam is necessary, water will be monitored daily by a qualified Erosion and Sediment Control Inspector to ensure that all discharged water is infiltrating and there is no erosion, surface or subsurface runoff occurring.
 If an area becomes saturated an alternative discharge area will be located.